-The OCV Model 94-1 check valve is a simple on-off valve which opens wide to allow forward flow and closes tightly to prevent backflow.
+The OCV Model 94-2 check valve is a simple on-off valve which opens wide to allow forward flow and closes tightly to prevent backflow.
 It consists of the following:

-- 1. Model 65 Basic Valve, a hydraulically-operated, diaphragm-actuated, globe or angle valve with an elastomer-on-metal seal. - 2.
-Model 141-3 Flow Control Valve, a needle-type valve which provides adjustable, restricted flow in one direction and free flow in the opposite direction.
-On the 94-1, the flow control valve is connected as an opening speed control. - 3.
+- 1. Model 65 Basic Valve Assembly, a hydraulically-operated, diaphragm-actuated, globe or angle valve which closes with an elastomer-onmetal seal. - 2.
+Model 141-3 Flow Control Valve, a needle-type valve which provide adjustable, restricted flow in one direction and free flow in the opposite direction.
+On the 94-2, the flow control valve is connected as a closing speed control. - 3.
 Model 159 Y-Strainer (standard on water service valves) or Model 123 Inline Strainer (standard on fuel service valves).
-The strainer protects the pilot system from solid contaminants in the line fluid. - Model 141-4 Ball Valve (standard on water service valves, optional on fuel service valves), useful for isolating the pilot system for maintenance or troubleshooting. - Model 155 Visual Indicator, which enables the user to determine the position of the valve at a glance.
+The strainer protects the pilot system from solid contaminants in the line fluid. - 4.
+Model 141-4 Ball Valve (standard on water service valves, optional on fuel service valves), useful for isolating the pilot system for maintenance or troubleshooting. - 5.
+Model 155 Visual Indicator, which enables the user to determine the position of the valve at a glance.

-At user option, the 94-1 may also be equipped with a Model 150 Limit Switch Assembly which can be used to give an electrical indication of valve position.
+At user option, the 94-2 may also be equipped with a Model 150 Limit Switch Assembly which can be used to give an electrical indication of valve position.

-THEORY OF OPERATION (refer to schematic diagram):
+THEORY OF OPERATION (REFER TO SCHEMATIC DIAGRAM):

-The 94-1 operates on the balance between two pressures: upstream or inlet pressure acting under the seat of the valve, and downstream or discharge pressure acting on the diaphragm via the single hydraulic line.
-When upstream pressure is the greater of the two (forward flow), the valve is forced open and flow is allowed.
-When downstream pressure is greater (backflow), the valve is forced fully closed.
+The 94-2 operates on the balance between two pressures: upstream or inlet pressure acting under the seat of the valve, downstream or discharge pressure acting on the diaphragm via the single hydraulic line.
+When upstream pressure is the greater of the two (forward flow), the valve is forced open.
+When downstream pressure is greater (backflow), the valve closes at the rate set on the closing speed control.

-The 94-1 has no closing speed control, thus closing is fairly rapid.
-However, due to the fact that fluid must be physically transferred to the diaphragm chamber in closing or opening, its operation is noticeably slower than other types of check valves, such as swing, lift or eccentric disc types.
-This fact means that the startup and shutdown surges associated with those types of check valves can be reduced by use of the 94-1.
-However, this also means that typically a small amount of backflow will be allowed before the 94-1 reaches the full closed position.
+The 94-2 has no opening speed control, thus opening is fairly rapid.
+However, due to the fact that fluid must be physically slower than other types of check valves, such as swing, lift or eccentric disc types.
+This fact means the startup surges associated with those types of check valves can be reduced somewhat by use of the 94-2.